teaching-on-testbeds/repro-DNS/vm_experiment/README.md

  The default action is to keep your current version.
 *** nsd.conf (Y/I/N/O/D/Z) [default=N] ?
 N
 ```
 choose "N" to use the configuration file we created in the previous step.
-During the installation you might get the message:
+After the installation you might get the message:
 ```
 Job for nsd.service failed because the control process exited with error code.
 See "systemctl status nsd.service" and "journalctl -xe" for details.